graphcore/poptorch/docs/user_guide/overview.rst

 :py:class:`~poptorch.BeginBlock`, :py:class:`~poptorch.Block` and
 :py:func:`~poptorch.BlockFunction`  need to follow a set of rules:

-* You must declare all the layers inside a :py:class:`~poptorch.Block` scope to avoid missing annotations. :py:class:`~poptorch.BeginBlock` doesn't have the same constraint because all the layers called after this will automatically be added to the last :py:class:`~poptorch.BeginBlock`.
+* You must declare all the layers inside a :py:class:`~poptorch.Block` scope, using either the context manager or :py:func:`~poptorch.BlockFunction`, to avoid missing annotations. :py:class:`~poptorch.BeginBlock` does not have this constraint because all the layers called after this will automatically be added to the last :py:class:`~poptorch.BeginBlock`.
 * Note that PopTorch needs to reserve IPUs in powers of 2.
 You are advised to configure your model accordingly to take full advantage of the IPUs